nicksagona/popphp-v1-legacy/README.md

 Most of these extensions are generally included in PHP 5.3.0+, but should there be any issues in any of these areas, please verify that the related extensions are installed and configured properly.
-PHP's mail function is dependant on the whichever mail program is available and correctly installed on the server.
+The PHP mail function is dependant on the whichever mail program is available and correctly installed on the server.

 A Note on ImageMagick: As of July 28th, 2011, stable testing was successful with the